yatli/arch-linux-arm-clockworkpi/README.md

 bootloader and kernel with the patches provided by ClockworkPi.
 Technically, the DevTerm A06's architecture is based on the rk3399.

+## Caution
+If you are running advanced filesystems on your host (for example `zfs`), don’t try to prepare the image yourself. mkinitcpio in chroot doesn’t like that, and may cause damage to your host filesystem.
+Please use a virtual machine, or use a prebuilt image instead.

 ## Quickstart

 Pre-built root filesystem(s) are provided in the **Releases** tab.
 Skip to the **Prepare the SD Card** section if using